 Collezione Viafarini, Italy

-Augusta is also a passionate art critic and lecturer, and a politically engaged writer on gender discrimination issues in the world of contemporary art.
-Augusta interviewed the Danish Minister of Culture in 2022 regarding the gender gap in the practice og the state-supported museums of Denmark.
-Her articles have been published in Dagbladet Information, Politiken, Magasinet Kunst, CHART Publication, Kulturmonitor, Børsen, Weekendavisen and Jyllands-Posten.
+Augusta Atla is also a passionate art critic and lecturer, and a politically engaged writer on the politics of art.
+Augusta Atla interviewed the Danish Minister of Culture in 2022 regarding the gender discrimination issues in the world of contemporary art and the gender gap in the practice of the state-supported museums of Denmark.

 Between 2022-2023 Augusta had a monthly column at Kunsten.nu .